Utre17/ai-recipe-finder/README.md

 **Built with ❤️ for food lovers and AI enthusiasts alike!**

-> *This project demonstrates real AI integration in a practical application, showcasing modern React development patterns, thoughtful UX design, and the power of free AI models for portfolio projects.* #   a i - r e c i p e - f i n d e r  
+> *This project demonstrates real AI integration in a practical application, showcasing modern React development patterns, thoughtful UX design, and the power of free AI models for portfolio projects.*
- 